hyosung11/Launch-School/Courses/JS129/study_guide5_20220328.md

 true
 ```

 If you go to the [MDN documentation page for arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array), you'll see a list of all these array methods with names that follow the pattern `Array.prototype.aMethod`.
-These methods are the instance methods for the Array type.
+These methods are the **instance methods** for the Array type.

 #### 18.1.2 Static Array Methods

 Besides instance methods, the array type also has several static methods.
 We'll discuss two in this section.
-Remember: static methods belong directly to the constructor function; they aren't part of the prototype used to create new objects.
+Remember: *static methods belong directly to the constructor function*; they aren't part of the prototype used to create new objects.
 As a result, their names don't include `.prototype`.
 Moreover, you usually use the constructor to invoke the static methods, not the object created by that constructor.
 (This definition isn't complete, but it will do for our purposes.)

 **Array.isArray**